 - Financial Literacy

-Coordinating PETS activity with WIOA Youth Services, and Alaska’s Job Center System
+Coordinating Pre-ETS activity with WIOA Youth Services, and Alaska’s Job Center System

 - Alaska VR agency, K-12 Education, and WIOA Youth Workforce Program are sharing resources and expertise to expand shared connection of youth with disabilities.

 - Transition Camp and Supporting Job Club strategy is replicable, and establishes a “shared pipeline” for youth with disabilities to career pathways and the support systems to those pathways for all job seekers.

 - State level management from Iowa Vocational Rehabilitation and Workforce Agencies developed a strategy to engage staff in establishing a common service flow in Job Centers.

 - Leadership targeted four of the 15 state comprehensive workforce centers to engage in joint service process discussion with staff.

 - Learned that “integration” means different things to different people, but joint discussion facilitated by leadership from VR and Workforce jointly can generate a common service flow that makes sense for job seekers.